 Lemon Glaze

-- In a medium bowl add the powdered sugar, water and lemon and mix well.Zest of 1 large lemon, 2 cups Powdered sugar, 3 tablespoon water
+- In a medium bowl add the powdered sugar, water and lemon and mix well.Zest of 1 large lemon, 2 cups Powdered sugar, 3 tablespoon water, juice of 1 lemon

 - The consistency should be thin but not too thin.
-You should be able to scoop the glaze with a regular spoon and watch it slowly drizzle of the spoon.
+You should be able to scoop the glaze with a regular spoon and watch it slowly drizzle off the spoon.

-- of the glaze is too thick, just add a touch of water and re mix.= until it becomes the right consistency.
+- If the glaze is too thick, just add a touch of water and re mix until it becomes the right consistency.

 Adding Lemon Glaze to the Ricotta Cookies